Originally published by James Royal on Bankrate.com.

 5. Peer-to-peer lending

 Opportunity: As a lender, you earn income via interest payments made on the loans.
-But because the loan is unsecured, you face the risk of default.
+But because the loan is unsecured, you face the risk of default, meaning you could end up with nothing.

 To cut that risk, you need to do two things:

 - Diversify your lending portfolio by investing smaller amounts over multiple loans.
-At Prosper.com, the minimum investment per loan is $25.
+At Prosper.com and LendingClub, the minimum investment per loan is $25.

 - Analyze historical data on the prospective borrowers to make informed picks.